 Who We Are

-The head rabble-rouser-in-charge of the America First Action Committee is Omer Causey, a more or less retired Florida lawyer relocated to the Foothills of the Blue Ridge in Western North Carolina.
-I practiced corporate and government law as outside counsel for thirty-five years, in the courtroom and at the bargaining table.
+The head rabble-rouser-in-charge of the America First Action Committee is Omer Causey, a retired Florida lawyer relocated to the Foothills of the Blue Ridge in Western North Carolina.
+I practiced corporate and government law as outside counsel for thirty-seven years, in the courtroom and at the bargaining table.
 Because so much of my practice involved either representing individuals and businesses against various government entities or various government entities against individuals and businesses, I have seen the good, the bad and the ugly of those interactions from both sides.

 By 2012, I had finally become convinced that the federal government was broken nearly to the point of not being repairable, and I got heavily involved in the movement to convene an Article V Convention of the States for the purpose of selectively amending the United States Constitution to address issues that Congress is unwilling to take on.
 High on my list: